 Solar Krafte's Prairie Sunlight family of solar farms brings world class, utility-scale, solar PV to Alberta.

 Vauxhall Solar Farm

-In Township 13, Range 16, Meridian 4, the project is sited on the south east quarter of Section 31, the north west quarter and east half of Section 30, the south east quarter of Section 29, the south west quarter of Section 28, the west half of Section 20, and the north west quarter of Section 17.
+In Township 13, Range 16, Meridian 4, the project is sited on the south east quarter of Section 31, the north west quarter and east half of Section 30, the west half and south east quarter of Section 20, and the north west quarter of Section 17.

 About the Project

 The Vauxhall Solar Farm is a 60 megawatt (MW) solar facility, located on approximately 940 acres of private land in the M.D. of Taber, Alberta, near the Town of Vauxhall.

 The project is estimated to offset 70,000 tonnes of greenhouse gas emissions annually, generating enough electricity to power more than 14,000 Alberta homes.